...

 Both mildew and white mold can lead to health issues, but white mold often poses more significant risks, especially for individuals with respiratory issues or weakened immune systems.
 Understanding these differences is essential for appropriate mold remediation and health protection.

-Removing white mold involves more than just cleaning the visible mold; it includes addressing the underlying moisture issues to prevent future growth and getting rid of white mold completely.
+Removing white mold involves more than just cleaning the visible mold; it includes addressing the underlying moisture issues to prevent future growth and getting rid of this type of fungus completely.
 White mold can penetrate deep below the surface or grow in hidden areas, making it difficult to remove completely without addressing these root causes.

 Effective mold remediation requires a comprehensive approach, including fixing moisture problems and implementing preventive measures to ensure mold does not return.
 In some cases, contacting professionals may be necessary to handle extensive mold growth.